 Some home-based businesses are not eligible for additional business property or in-home business coverage due to the kind of business or its annual Income.
 In such cases, a business insurance policy is the best choice.
 This fact is especially actual if you have clientele visit your home.
 If a client is injured while involved in a business-related transaction or activity, homeowner’s or renter’s insurance may not cover the injury.
 Here are some other things to consider when deciding if you need a business insurance policy:

-There are a few other things to consider when deciding on what insurance options to choose for your small home business.
-Factors such as being zoned for business, licenses and permits, vehicles used for your business, and taxes all need to be investigated.
+There are a few other things to consider when deciding what insurance options for your small home business.
+Factors such as being zoned for business, licenses, permits, vehicles used for your business, and taxes must be investigated.
 Your agent can help you to wade through all of the regulations and help you to determine what is the best way to protect your small home business.

 Don Westerfeld has been active in the field of Insurance and Financial Planning since 1997.
 Don grew up in Indiana later moving to Lakeland Florida where he continues to reside with his wife and children.
 When he’s not in the office you can find him enjoying the great outdoors.
 He has served on several charitable business and non-profit organizations and continues to provide guidance, advice and support to local charities.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.